azat-co/fullstack-javascript/chapter4/chapter4.md

 To make a JavaScript string that has HTML tags in it more readable, we can use the backslash line breaker escape (`\`) symbol, or close strings and concatenate them with a plus sign (`+`).
-This is an example of `appleView` earlier, which is refactored using the latter approach:
+This is an example of `appleView` introduced earlier, which is refactored using the latter approach:

     const appleView = Backbone.View.extend({
       template: _.template(